pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1333-34-35 Spark Lazy

+On the weekend, I continued studying Spark, particularly focusing on understanding why Spark is considered "lazy."
+It's truly fascinating how Spark can efficiently handle big data by creating jobs and tasks.
+Working with 7 million records is remarkably fast.
+I'm eager to delve deeper into this topic as I believe this concept will prove valuable in the future.

 #### Day 1332 Continues with Dataframe

 Today I studied a brief about how the dataframe is built.
 I learned the difference between a Dataframe and a Dataset, it's curious about how Java called the dataframes, I feel a little sick, I hate when I have a cold, programming is complicated with a cold.

 #### Day 1331 Union Dataframes